Shattered Sets and the Hilbert Function: Our Results

-The upper bounds on interpolation degree are not new.
-Smolensky~\cite{smolensky-vc} derives the Sauer-Perles-Shelah Lemma using very similar polynomial-based arguments.
-The upper bounds on interpolation degree in terms of VC dimension also appear implicitly in the work of Frankl and Pach~\cite{babai-frankl} and explicitly in Gurvits~\cite{gurvits}.
-Our technical contributions center around the lower bounds and the applications.
-We prove Theorem~\ref{main} in Section~\ref{sec:proofmain}.
+{We note that the upper} bounds on interpolation degree in terms of VC dimension appear implicitly in the work of Frankl and Pach~\cite{babai-frankl} and explicitly in Gurvits~\cite{gurvits}, and in~\cite{DBLP:journals/cc/Smolensky97b}, {who use similar arguments to derive them.}